 If you are considering getting a dog, I am not suggesting that you forego the breed that speaks to your heart, nor am I telling you that because you have a certain breed of dog, he or she is doomed to death by cancer.
 It helps to know what you’re getting into, though, so that you can be alert to symptoms in a dog that may be prone to cancer.

-Cancer can strike any dog, at any age.
+Although some breeds are higher-risk, cancer can strike any dog, at any age.
 Some breeds have a higher risk of cancer in general, and certain types of cancer in particular.
-So, with that in mind, the following are the nine dog breeds most likely to develop cancer.
+So, with that in mind, the following are the nine dog breeds most likely to develop some form of cancer.

 The Bernese Mountain Dog is possessed of a wonderful sense of calmness and confidence, along with its outstandingly beautiful silky coat.
-Unfortunately, they are also prone to a number of health issues, including hip and elbow dysplasia, and gastric torsion.
+Unfortunately, they are also prone to several health issues, including hip and elbow dysplasia, and gastric torsion.
 Mast cell tumors are the most common form of cancer in the Bernese.

 The Bouvier is known for its fearlessness, cooperativeness, and confidence, and will usually live for ten to twelve years.
 They are, however, prone to hip and elbow dysplasia, glaucoma and heart disease, as well as various forms of cancer.

 German Shepherds are highly intelligent, versatile dogs.
 The Shepherd will be your best friend, protector, and partner in just about any high-energy activity that pleases you.
 Originally bred as a sheep-herding dog (as you might gather from the name), German Shepherds now fill a variety of roles, including law enforcement, assistance dogs, and of course, beloved family pets.
 Unfortunately, they are among the breeds most prone to cancer.